 Participating Agencies

-- Currituck County Fire-EMS
+- Currituck County Fire-Emergency Medical Service

 - Currituck County Sheriff’s Office